solana-labs/solana-web3.js/packages/library/README.md

 const slot = await rpc.getSlot().send();
 ```

-Using custom RPC transports, one can implement highly specialized functionality for leveraging multiple transports, attempting/handling retries, and more.
+A custom transport can implement specialized functionality such as coordinating multiple transports, implementing retries, and more.
 Let's take a look at some concrete examples.

 #### Round Robin

-Here’s an example of how someone might implement a “round robin” approach to leveraging multiple RPC transports within their application:
+A ‘round robin’ transport is one that distributes requests to a list of endpoints in sequence.

 ```ts
 import { createDefaultRpcTransport, createSolanaRpcFromTransport, type RpcTransport } from '@solana/web3.js';